-I am buying a new build house in Chipping Campden with the aid of help to buy.
-The builders would not budge the amount so I negotiated £7000 of extras instead.
-The estate agent told me not reveal to my solicitor about this side-deal as it may affect my mortgage with the bank.
+I'm buying my first flat in Chipping Campden benefiting from help to buy.
+The developers would not move on the amount so I negotiated five thousand pounds worth of extras instead.
+The estate agent told me not disclose to my lawyer about the extras as it would impact my loan with Birmingham Midshires.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.